 Mindfulness studies with children as the participants are becoming more common as well, as more and more benefits of mindfulness on early development are discovered.
 We’ll describe some of the amazing outcomes associated with mindfulness on children, teens, and young adults here.

 Adults are not the only ones who can reap the benefits of mindfulness.
 College students have also experienced incredible positive impacts resulting from the practice of mindfulness.

-Mindfulness has also shown to be an important link between the depressive symptoms that spring from alcohol-related problems and the incidence of drinking to cope in college students (Bravo, Pearson, Stevens, & Henson, 2016).
+Mindfulness has also been shown to be an important link between the depressive symptoms that spring from alcohol-related problems and the incidence of drinking to cope in college students (Bravo, Pearson, Stevens, & Henson, 2016).
 College students who practice or have practiced mindfulness were less likely to experience depression stemming from the use of alcohol to cope with their problems.